Ellen Pao joins Kapor Capital as partner, and chief diversity and inclusion officer

 Apple says Consumer Reports MacBook Pro battery testing used flawed methods

 Ellen Pao, the former interim Reddit CEO, former partner at Kleiner Perkins Caufield & Byers and co-founder of diversity and inclusion organization Project Include, has joined Kapor Center for Social Impact.
 More specifically, Pao will serve as Kapor Capital’s chief diversity and inclusion officer, as well as venture partner.
+To be clear, Kapor Capital is the venture firm inside of the Kapor Center for Social Impact.

 This doesn’t come as too much of a surprise, given that Pao has been working closely with Freada Kapor Klein, co-founder of the Kapor Center for Social Impact, on Project Include.
 She’s also been working out of the organization’s Oakland-based headquarters for months now.